dirko/hacrf_sparse_cpp/README.md

 Install
 -------
-The optimisation library libbfgs (https://github.com/chokkan/liblbfgs) is necessary to compile this project.
+The optimisation library liblbfgs (https://github.com/chokkan/liblbfgs) is necessary to compile this project.

 Example
 -------